 To acclimatise flooring, leave the boxes in the room the floor will be fitted in.
 This allows it to adjust to the room’s temperature and moisture levels.
-Leave the flooring in its boxes, stacked on top of each other, and open them at each end to let air circulate through the packs.
+Leave the planks in their individual boxes, stacked on top of each other, and open them at each end to let air circulate through the packs.
 Different flooring types require different minimum acclimatisation periods:

 - Solid wood: 72 hours

 What is Acclimatising Flooring?